kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Why Forecasting Differs From Classification

-Outcomes evolve over time.
+Outcomes evolve over time
-Past values influence future values.
+Past values influence future values
 Dependence breaks simple assumptions

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.